Chart Color Schemes

 Bracken Ridge features high concentrations of family households, with a higher-than-average median household size

-Family households account for 80.7% of all households, including 38.9% couples with children, 26.7% couples without children, and 13.7% single parent families.
-Non-family households constitute the remaining 19.3%, with lone person households at 16.3% and group households making up 3.0% of the total.
-The median household size is 2.8 people, larger than the Greater Brisbane average of 2.5.
+Family households account for 80.7% of all households, including 38.9% that are couples with children, 26.7% that are couples without children, and 13.7% that are single parent families.
+Non-family households make up the remaining 19.3%, with lone person households at 16.3% and group households comprising 3.0%.
+The median household size is 2.8 people, which is larger than the Greater Brisbane average of 2.5.

 Frequently Asked Questions - Households